Plurax/emacs.d/README.md

 - [Acknowledgements](#acknowledgements)

 <!-- markdown-toc end -->
-# New

-Did a major change - I removed cask completely and now only rely on package.el which is built in.
-I did not make it to get lsp working in all places I would like to, but currently I dont code that often...
-If I need to include packages not in (m)elpa, I clone them to ~/opensource/ and call a load-library...

 # What

-This setup is derived from dfribs setup. https://github.com/dfrib/emacs_setup
+This setup is derived from dfribs setup. https://github.com/dfrib/emacs_setup - but later I switched to use package.el only and skipped usage of cask.

 I startet with org-mode around Jan 2019 so this might be a floating setup.
 For my small projects its nevertheless working...

-This is currently running on Ubuntu with emacs 27.1
+This is currently running on Ubuntu with emacs 30.0.x (snapshot build from source)

 The core packages of my setup are: